cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==
+= 1.4.0 =
+* Code changes to accommodate a new player type, Global Footer Player, available in AudioIgniter Pro.
+* Introduced AudioIgniter::is_playlist() for easier playlist ID validation.
+* Added some translators comments.

 = 1.3.0 =
 * Added a new player type!
 From now on you can use a simpler playlist type if you don't need the full fledged player.
 * Player type can now be selected via a simple dropdown.